Moran will affirm Biden’s victory, criticizes GOP efforts ‘undermining our democracy’

 Moran, chairman of the Senate Veterans Affairs committee, was the first congressional Republican from the Kansas City region to acknowledge Biden’s status as president-elect.
 He has met with Biden’s pick to run the Department of Veteran Affairs, Denis McDonough, since the Electoral College affirmed Biden’s victory last month.

-But until Tuesday, Moran had been quiet about plans to challenge Biden’s electoral votes, an effort championed by Missouri Republican Sen. Josh Hawley and Kansas Republican Sen. Roger Marshall.
+But until Tuesday, Moran had not said how he would vote Wednesday when a handful of Senate Republicans, including Missouri Republican Sen. Josh Hawley and Kansas Republican Sen. Roger Marshall, plan to object to Biden’s electoral votes.

+Moran confirmed that he would oppose the effort to discard swing states’ electors.

 “I am a conservative Republican.
 Therefore, I must strictly adhere to the United States Constitution.
 The Constitution clearly limits the role of Congress with respect to presidential elections to the counting of electoral votes that have been certified by the states.
 The states, consistent with the principles of federalism and a limited national government, possess the sole authority to determine and submit their electors,” Moran said.